September 10-20, 2021

 presented by Lost Coast Plant Therapy and produced in partnership with

 We are excited to host the first Sea Walls: Artists for Oceans project to take place in Santa Cruz, California.
-In June of 2020, our team of international and locals artists will gather in Santa Cruz for ten days to create a series of locally relevant public artworks to help spur environmental activism, while beautifying the town’s streetscape.
+In September of 2021, our team of regional artists will gather in Santa Cruz for ten days to create a series of locally relevant public artworks to help spur environmental activism, while beautifying the town’s streetscape.
 Sea Walls Santa Cruz will be the most significant urban beautification project in Santa Cruz history.

 The public artworks will serve as educational tools and conversation-starters, addressing marine environmental issues relevant and of importance to the local community.
 Our goal is to ignite ownership for the sustainability of natural resources and to build community around the common cause of protecting the region’s ocean and coast for future generations.

 Originally planned for June 2020, Sea Walls Santa Cruz has been postponed to September 2021 due to COVID-19.
 We will adhere to CDC guidelines and our health and safety protocol to ensure the safety of our team, the artists, volunteers, and the community.

 Across the globe, our Sea Walls projects have a grassroots spirit and are made possible by local communities and businesses coming together to support a common cause.

 You too can be a part of this movement by supporting this groundbreaking project through a donation to the project.

 will paint for a purpose, shining a light on local marine environmental issues through ARTivism.